noops/group-project-4/README.md

 Areas where crime is committed in San Francisco.

 Can we predict whether or not a person will be arrested and booked based on their crime?

+type of crime that happens per area
+    thefts happen more in certain neighborhood?
+    type of crime by neighborhood
+    predict what type of crime has been committed by neighborhood?

+    areas where none resolution was reached
+    chart of some kind